mdavoodi/www/source/blog/2015-07-07-atlas-general-availability.html.md

 ![Terraform in Atlas screenshot](/images/blog/atlas/terraform-screenshot.png)

   * **Terraform state storage** - Atlas stores Terraform state and ensures are all operations work from the same state.
-This ensures that the state isn’t modified in parallel and that Terraform always has a consistent view of your infrastructure.
+This ensures that the state isn't modified in parallel and that Terraform always has a consistent view of your infrastructure.
   * **Terraform plan and apply** - Atlas runs Terraform to generate a plan of what changes will happen to your infrastructure.
 If the plan is approved, Atlas will run Terraform and apply those changes.
 The logs of all of this are stored and are viewable in Atlas.
   * **Infrastructure changelog** - The complete history of Terraform plans and applies (both successes and failures) are stored and viewable.
 This is very similar to the “commit view” for Git; you can see the changes to your infrastructure over time, who proposed the change, who accepted the change, and what the result of that change was.
   * **Link GitHub and Terraform** - Terraform encourages infrastructure as code: define your infrastructure in versionable text files.
 GitHub is the best place to store and version the text files themselves.
 You can link GitHub to Atlas and Atlas will automatically run Terraform plans as part of pull reviews.
 This lets you see the effect of a code change on your infrastructure!